Arom1a/notebooks/Biology/Natural Selection.md

 Sexual repoduction (during meiosis)
 Natural selection
 Genetic drift
-    - Bottleneck effect
+    - Bottleneck effect: a sharp reduction in the size of a population due to environmental events
-    - Founder effect
+    - Founder effect: occurs when a new population is established by a very small number of individuals from a larger population
 Gene flow
 Nonrandom mating
-Natural selection1
+Natural selection

 ## 5 Hardy-Weinberg Equilibrium
 A mathematical model to estimate genotype frequency of a population that is in genetic equillibrium